Conor McGregor injures leg, Poirier wins UFC 264 showdown

 UFC President Dana White said he was told McGregor broke his shin near the ankle.
 McGregor will have surgery on Sunday morning.

+Poirier was largely in control of the opening round, parrying McGregor's kicks and landing several strikes before getting control over McGregor on the ground.
+After McGregor got up from a long stretch of punches and elbows, Poirier knocked him down one last time — and McGregor's ankle bent gruesomely as he fell.

+“It (stinks), because I was going to beat the guy if his leg held up,” Poirier said.
+“I need to digest it all, because right now, it kind of feels weird.
+It’s not a good feeling.”

 White confirmed Poirier will get the next shot at new lightweight champ Charles Oliveira.
-He also said he expects a fourth fight between McGregor and Poirier at some point after McGregor's leg heals.
+White also said he expects a fourth fight between McGregor and Poirier at some point after McGregor's leg heals.

 “The fight didn’t get finished,” White said.
 “You can’t have a fight finish that way.
 We’ll see how this whole thing plays out.
 Who knows how long Conor is out?
 Poirier will do his thing until Conor is ready.”